The Message Trust: Ministry in prisons

 The Message was a founder member of the Reflex network in partnership with Youth For Christ, delivering ministry in prisons across the North West of England.
 Outreach workers engage mainly with young offenders between the ages of 18 and 21 but also with juvenile offenders aged 17 and under.
 Their work spans first-contact detached work on the prison wings through to help with resettlement back into the community in conjunction with the Message Community Hub (see below).

-Message School
+Message Evangelism School

 The Message School of Evangelism (formerly Genetik/Message Academy) is an annual gap-year programme for young people aged 17 and over who wish to train in Christian mission and youth work.
 Nearly 500 young leaders were trained by The Message between 2001 and 2018.
-The Message Academy course runs over 10 months and involves placements in The Message's community-based Eden projects.
-Students choose from three specialist 'tracks' – Creative, Urban or Worship – which have attracted guest tutors including Matt Redman.
+The Message Academy course runs over 10 months and involves placements in The Message's community-based Eden projects and partner organisations.
+Guest tutors have included Matt Redman.

 Message Enterprise

 In January 2013, the charity opened the Message Community Hub (Formerly Message Enterprise Centre), a new business and training hub for young people in the region.
 Building on The Message's track record for mentoring young men and women from disadvantaged communities and those leaving custody, the centre has created several new businesses which employ ex-offenders.
-As of February 2019, these include a café, a property maintenance and development business, and events businesses.
+As of February 2019, these include The Mess Café, a property maintenance and development business, and events businesses.
+The Community Grocery flagship store was also opened in the Message Community Hub.

+Community Grocery

+During the first Covid lockdown in 2020, The Message Trust saw that a number of their neighbours in Wythenshawe were struggling to put food on the table, so they delivered 60,000 meals and food parcels to families across the area.

+As lockdown lifted, the need became even more apparent, so they set up The Community Grocery in Sharston, one of the first of its kind in the UK.
+For just £5 a year, and from £5 a shop, members come into store and can choose 12 items of food from fridge and freezer, tinned goods, bakery, fresh fruit and veg and household goods.
+They work with a number of major partners and suppliers from FMCG companies who have a surplus of food, helping to reduce food waste.
+They also work with other charities and church partners to provide practical support, including cookery classes, money management and the Alpha course.

+As of March 2023, they have 21 Community Groceries across the UK including Lincoln, Telford, Bolton, Ilford and Burnley, feeding over 40,000 families each week.